-- Behaviour at Alderbrook is very good with the overwhelming majority of students being courteous and exhibiting very high standards of conduct.
-Exclusion will only be used in the most serious of incidents in order to maintain the safe, secure learning environment enjoyed by all members of the school and local community. - This policy has been written to comply with the "Statutory guidance on school exclusion of pupils from local authority and maintained schools and academies and pupil referral units September 2017" and is to be read in conjunction with the Behaviour Policy. - The school has policies, procedures and staff training in place that promote good behaviour and prevent poor behaviour. - The behaviour policy is widely publicised so that all students including those who are admitted mid-year, school staff and parents are aware of the standards of behaviour expected of students and the range of sanctions that may be imposed. - The governors review the school's behaviour policy and it is updated as necessary.
-The school applies the behaviour policy in a consistent, rigorous and non-discriminatory way. - This policy has been written in line with the DfE Guidance Exclusion from maintained schools, academies and pupil referral units in England, September 2017.
+- 1 Behaviour at Alderbrook is very good with the overwhelming majority of students being courteous and exhibiting very high standards of conduct.
+Suspension or permanent exclusion will only be used in the most serious of incidents in order to maintain the safe, secure learning environment enjoyed by all members of the school and local community. - 2 This policy has been written to comply with the "Suspension and permanent exclusion from maintained schools, academies and pupil referral units in England, including pupil- September 2022" and is to be read in conjunction with the Behaviour Policy. - 3 The school has policies, procedures and staff training in place that promote good behaviour and prevent poor behaviour. - 4 The behaviour policy is widely publicised so that all students including those who are admitted mid-year, school staff and parents are aware of the standards of behaviour expected of students and the range of sanctions that may be imposed. - 5 The Trustees review the school's behaviour policy and it is updated as necessary.
+The school applies the behaviour policy in a consistent, rigorous and non-discriminatory way. - 6 This policy has been written in line with the DfE .
+Suspension and permanent exclusion from maintained schools, academies and pupil referral units in England, including pupil movement September 2022.